 Examination of the shoulder video

-With both shoulders fully exposed, look from the front, the side and behind the patient for obvious loss of symmetry, muscle wasting or scars.
+- With the shoulder fully exposed, inspect the patient in stance from the front, from the side and from behind, checking for symmetry, posture, muscle wasting and scars.

 - Assess the temperature over the front of the shoulder (the glenohumeral joint).

 - Palpate the bony landmarks for tenderness, starting at the sternoclavicular joint, then the clavicle, acromioclavicular joint, acromion process and around the scapula.